 Among the options that you’ll find here, we have an area to set the expired alert.
-It works in the same way as the phase delay alert, with time and unit, but one difference is here you can choose to count only weekdays.
+It works in the same way as the phase delay alert, with time and unit.

 When the card exceeds the maximum time, the expired alert is displayed on the card.
 Again, the expired alert cannot be removed once the deadline has passed.
 All members of the pipe can easily view overdue or expired cards in yellow (overdue) and red (expired) colors.

 📌 Go to Company Settings to enable or disable the display of time markers on a card.
 With this option, you can see how long a card has been in a pipe, in a phase, and when it was last updated.
 Only admin members can access and modify this setting.

 You can set alerts for due dates that only take weekdays into account.
 This way, the days counted automatically exclude weekends and make it easier to follow the deadline for each card.